Before You Start

 When you have finished making changes, please click "Save Changes".

 Scheduling functions in Deputy are quite extensive, so as a result, the subject has its own article.
 We recommend reading it to make the best use of everything available for you.

-The Deputy Kiosk will allow you to create and maintain a dedicated time clock service on your premises.
-If your iPad can run iOS 7 you can use the Kiosk, which will allow your employees to clock on and off with their provided PIN numbers, or you can require them to sign in with a photo to enhance workplace security.
-Once the Kiosk is set-up in your location, you may not use it in another location unless you reset it, however, you may have multiple Kiosks in one location if necessary.
-Please see here for information on starting a shift with the Kiosk.
+The Deputy Kiosk/Time Clock will allow you to create and maintain a dedicated time clock service on your premises.
+You can download the tablet app from your respective operating system's stores (iOS App Store, Android Play Store).
+Once the tablet is set-up in your location, you may not use it in another location unless you reset it, however, you may have multiple tablets in one location if necessary.
+Please see here for information on starting a shift with the Kiosk/Time Clock.

 Syncing POS Data

 With Deputy, it is possible to integrate your sales data with your projected wages in real-time, allowing you to make your business decisions based on reliable, up to date information.
 On the roster, you may access the graph by clicking the Graph button, which will display the current data.

 Deputy allows you to integrate directly with a number of POS.
 For instructions on how to link your POS system with Deputy, please see our article.